barstoolbluz/xplatform-cli-tools/README.md

 - AWS CLI stores credentials in `~/.aws/credentials`;
 - Git does not cache credentials by default, but some configurations store credentials in plaintext.

-This environment is designed to mitigate these attack vectors by:
+This environment mitigates these attack vectors by:
 1. Fetching credentials from 1Password at runtime;
 2. Injecting them via environment variables in ephemeral subshells;
 3. Ensuring credentials exist only for the duration of the command;